pagnotta/domparser_in_webworker/README.md

   }, false);
 ```

-I ignore the fact that this code would not run in a browser/webworker because it contains a `require()`.
-Browserify will transform it later to code that runs in the webworker.

 ### Setup and run browserify

 Next Browserify needs to be configured to transform the `worker.js` code, by adding the following to `package.json`: